Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Resolving the tension with a non-thermal sterile neutrino

 \subsection{Results}

 We run two sets of analysis; in the first one, we confront the $\Lambda$CDM, $\nu\Lambda$CDM and $\nu_{\rm NT}\Lambda$CDM models to Planck only and Planck+$S_8$.
 In the second one, we add the BAO and Pantheon data to our analysis.
 Our main results are reported in Tabs.~\ref{tab:MCMC1} and \ref{tab:MCMC2} and displayed on Figs.~\ref{fig:MCMC_NT} and \ref{fig:MCMC_T}.
 We report results in the $\nu_{\rm NT}\Lambda$CDM in terms of $\Delta N_{\rm eff}$ and $m_{\rm sp}^{\rm eff}$ defined in Eqs.~\ref{delN} and \ref{meff}.
-We give the $\chi^2_{\rm min}$ per experiment in App.~\ref{app:chi2}.
+We give the $\chi^2_{\rm min}$ per experiment\footnote{ Note that we model neutrinos as degenerate in the thermal and non-thermal case, while the $\Lambda$CDM model has 2 massless, 1 massive neutrino with $m = 0.06$ eV (following Planck convention).
+This leads to very small differences in practice, and explain why we cannot recover exactly the $\Lambda$CDM model $\chi^2$ in the massive neutrino cases.
+Similarly, the non-thermal model does not 'exactly' reduce to the thermal model in some part of the parameter space.
+Small $\chi^2$ differences are therefore expected, and safe given their statistical insignificance.} in App.~\ref{app:chi2}.